Events

 Changing the State of an Event Version

 When you create a new version of an event, the version is in Draft state.
 When the version is ready, you can change the version state to Released.
 When you release a new version of an event, you may also want to change older versions of the event to Deprecated or Retired.
-You must have at least the Event Portal User role with Manager level access to the application domain to change the version state.
+You must have at least Manager level access to the application domain to change the version state.
 For more information, see Object Versions and Lifecycle States

 You can only change an event version from Draft to Released state after the schema and any enumerations that the event references have been changed out of Draft state.
 If you want to retire an event version, you must first retire all application and event API versions that reference it.

-To change the state of an event version, perform these steps:
+To change the state of an event version from the graph view, perform these steps:

 2. Click Components to switch to the list view.